ramanuj-dad/ramanuj-dad.github.io/README.md

-# AI Software Engineer Portfolio - Static Site
+# Ramanuj Dad - AI Software Engineer Portfolio & Production Runbooks

-A modern, responsive static website showcasing AI software engineering expertise and system setup documentation.
+A modern, responsive personal website showcasing AI software engineering expertise and a growing collection of production runbooks for Linux and Kubernetes setup guides.

+## About This Site

+This website serves dual purposes:
+1. **Personal Portfolio**: Showcasing Ramanuj Dad's expertise in AI, machine learning, and cloud architecture
+2. **Production Runbooks Blog**: A comprehensive collection of step-by-step guides for Linux and Kubernetes setup

 ## Project Structure